Get Insights on the Go with Sales Analytics on Mobile

 The CEO asks you to send him charts about each member of the team so he has everything he needs to recognize them during the all-hands.
 Awesome!

 You’ve used the mobile dashboards to review the pipe and get details about Laura’s team’s performance.
 All that’s left is to show the CEO how tablet sales are going, and then you and Laura can get back to work and he can catch his plane.

-The app provides a dashboards targeted to the sales operations team.
+The app provides a dashboard targeted to the sales operations team.
 One of them—Sales Performance—should have the info the CEO wants.

 - Go the app home page on your phone and scroll through the list of dashboards.
 Find Sales Performance and tap it.
 The dashboard shows your team’s performance selling all DTC products for the year, including closed won revenue, win rate, and average deal size.
 Looks great, right?
 Scroll down and you can see charts for products, Performance by Quarter, Top Opportunity Owners, and Win/Loss Analysis.
 All of them show results for all your products.
 How do you focus on tablets?
 The mobile app makes it easy.

 - Tap the Tablets bar.
 (You may have to tap it twice to select it.)
 Now you can see just tablets—in all the charts!
 Drag up and down to see.
 To test that, tap the Tablets bar again, and all the charts redraw to show all DTC products.
 That’s faceting at work again!